 Noncurrent assets are assets which cannot be liquidated i.e., converted into money within a year.
 These assets generally have an enduring benefit for the business as they are capable of generating future revenue for the business.

 Examples of non-current assets include:

 - Tangible and intangible fixed assets – these fixed assets are utilized in revenue generating activities of the business.
 For example, plant and machinery used for manufacturing products, patents in favor of a business’s products etc.

 - Investments – investments which are not short term in nature – they generate interest income as revenue.
 For example, long term investment in bonds of other economic entities, multiple year fixed deposits, locked in mutual fund investments etc.

-The differences between current assets and non-current assets have been detailed below:
+The main points of difference between current assets and noncurrent assets have been detailed below:

 - Current assets are assets which can be converted into their monetary value within a short period of time i.e., between two consecutive accounting periods.

 - Noncurrent assets are assets which cannot be converted into their monetary value within a year.

 - Current assets are held in the balance sheet for a period up to one financial year.